ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 #### 4.3.3 Enable BlockIO in CRI-O

 CRI-O has to be told to load `/etc/crio/blockio.yaml`.
-Ship a CRI-O drop-in configuration file via a second `MachineConfig` — it's just another Ignition file, so MCO delivers it to every node in the pool the same way it delivered `/etc/crio/blockio.yaml` in [step 4.3.2](#432-deliver-the-blockio-config-via-machineconfig):
+Ship a CRI-O drop-in configuration file via a second `MachineConfig` --it's just another Ignition file, so MCO delivers it to every node in the pool the same way it delivered `/etc/crio/blockio.yaml` in [step 4.3.2](#432-deliver-the-blockio-config-via-machineconfig):